paraspell/docs/docs/api/xcmRouter.md

   - `amount`: (required): Specifies the amount of assets to transfer.
   - `slippagePct`: (required): Specifies the slipeage percentage.
   - `recipientAddress`: (required): Specifies the address of the recipient.
-  - `injectorAddress`: (required): Specifies the address of the sender.
+  - `senderAddress`: (required): Specifies the address of the sender.
   - `evmInjectorAddress`: (optional): Specifies the EVM address of the sender when sending from an EVM chain.
   - `options`: (optional): Configuration options for the API